tfsumon/byteboltsec-hugo-test/content/english/blog/what-is-a-data-breach.md

 But so much has changed…

 For one, both of these terms are now a part of our everyday lives.
 Companies, big or small, face having their data accessed by unauthorized parties every day.
 For many, data breaches have become a serious issue to deal with.
-Our [recent data breaches](https://www.breachsense.com/breaches/) listing reports new attacks happening almost every day.
+Our [recent data breach](https://www.breachsense.com/breaches/) listing reports new attacks happening almost every day.

 Our personal data is at risk, too, and we’ve learned to dread words like malware, hackers, cyber crime, or ransomware.

-And as it happens, many of those either start with or are connected with data breaches.
+As it happens, many of those either start with or are connected with data breaches.

 In this guide, I’ll help you understand the concept of a data breach, show you how those breaches typically happen, and discuss what measures you could be taking to prevent them in your business.